 Is it safe to get collagen injections while pregnant?

-Patients effected with a connective tissue disease such as rheumatoid arthritis, polymyositis and dermatomyositis, have a greater risk of allergic reaction with collagen injections.
+Patients affected with a connective tissue disease such as rheumatoid arthritis, polymyositis, and dermatomyositis, have a greater risk of allergic reaction with collagen injections.
 Because of the potential dangers collagen could have on pregnancy, some cosmetic surgeons and dermatologists will require a pregnancy test before starting collagen injections to assure female patients are not pregnant.

 Collagen injections are a long-lasting treatment; the collagen is absorbed by the body for extended periods and side effects could manifest long after the treatment has been completed.
 Aside from the potential side effects and lack of medical testing on collagen injections during pregnancy, the state of the female skin during pregnancy could affect the outcome of the collagen injections.
 Swelling of the face that occurs during pregnancy will subside after giving birth and lips injected with collagen could look larger than desired.